xmatters/xm-labs-easyvista/README.md

 The purpose of this xM lab is to set up a functional, two way integration between xMatters and EasyVista

 # Prerequisites
-In order to produce a fully working integration you must have a instance of xMatters and EasyVista and basic familiarity with SQL and JavaScript
+In order to produce a fully working integration you must have a instance of xMatters, EasyVista and basic familiarity with SQL + JavaScript + JSON

 # Configuring xMatters